opennetworkinglab/aether-docs/amp/roc.rst

 -  The ROC must offer an *Enterprise GUI* to Enterprise Personnel, so they may configure the connectivity aspects of their particular edge site.
-   It’s possible this GUI shares implementation with the Operations GUI, but the presentation, content, and workflow may differ.
+   It's possible this GUI shares implementation with the Operations GUI, but the presentation, content, and workflow may differ.

 -  The ROC must support *versioning* of configuration, so changes can be rolled back as necessary, and an audit